Tushar4059x/Shiftora-website/content/blog/what-is-ai-automation.md

 ### Ready to Automate?

-ScaletrailAI specializes in helping businesses implement AI automation.
+ShiftoraAI specializes in helping businesses implement AI automation.
 We offer a free automation audit to identify your biggest opportunities.

 [Book Your Free Audit →](/#cta)